 - 2 tablespoons cornstarch

-- ½ teaspoon cinnamon
+- ½ teaspoon ground cinnamon

 - ¼ cup pure maple syrup

-- 2 tablespoons lemon juice
+- 2 tablespoons fresh lemon juice

-- 2 teaspoons vanilla extract
+- 1 teaspoon vanilla extract

 For Crumb Topping:

-- 1 cup (120 grams) all-purpose flour
+- 1 cup (130 grams) whole wheat flour or spelt flour

 - 6 tablespoons (85 grams) unsalted butter, chilled and cut into ½” pieces

-- ½ cup (60 grams) rolled oats
+- ½ cup (40 grams) old fashioned oats

-- ½ cup (60 grams) pecan, finely chopped
+- ½ cup (60 grams) pecans, finely chopped

-- ⅓ cup pure maple syrup
+- ⅓ cup (110 grams) pure maple syrup

 Instructions

-- Make the crumb topping: Cut or rub in the butter into the flour with your fingers or a pastry blender.
-Add in the oats and nuts and stir together.
+- Add in the oats and nuts and stir together.
 Fold in the maple syrup.

 Notes

 Apple crisp is best eaten on the day it is made.
-If there are leftovers, you can keep them covered, at room temperature for up to 2 days.
-Reheat it in the oven, at 350ºF, if desired.
+If there are leftovers, you can keep them covered at room temperature for up to 2 days.
+Reheat it in the oven at 350ºF, if desired.

 Some of the links on this page may be affiliate links.
 Everyday Pie is a participant in the Amazon Associates Program.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.